lrbspec/lr-formatter-rs/docs/sol.md

 # Data

+- `label`
+  - Title of the track object
+- `version`
+  - Grid version of the track
-- Default physics version is 6.0, which is before the "version" field was added
+  - Defaults to 6.0, which is the version before the "version" field was added
+- `startLine`
-- `startLine` is just the [x, y] values of `startPosition`
+  - The [x, y] values denoting start position
+  - Written as an Object instead of ECMAArray in the LRA writer
+- `level`
-- `level` is the total number of lines
+  - The total number of lines
+- `data`
-- `data` is the list of track lines, as line arrays: [x1, y1, x2, y2, ext, flipped, prevLine, nextLine, id, type]
+  - The list of track lines, as line arrays: [x1, y1, x2, y2, ext, flipped, prevLineId, nextLineId, id, type]
+  - `flipped`
-  - `flipped` is a number in the beta 2 writer, but a boolean in the LRA writer (and .com writer, which is disabled), so parse carefully
+    - A number in the beta 2 writer, but a boolean in the LRA writer
+    - 0/false for green lines
+  - `ext`
-  - `ext` Has bit flags representing line extensions, 0: None, 1: Left, 2: Right, 3: Both
+    - Bit flags representing line extensions: 0=None, 1=Left, 2=Right, 3=Both
+    - 0 for green lines
+  - `type`
+    - 0 for blue lines, 1 for red lines, and 2 for green lines
+  - `prevLineId`
+    - Id of the previous line, usually ignored by most writers
+  - `nextLineId`
+    - Id of the next line, usually ignored by most writers
+- `trackData`
-- `trackData` is a property added by LRA that (at present) only describes whether zero start is enabled
+  - A property added by LRA that (at present) only describes whether zero start is enabled

 [
   {